anywhichway/lmdb-index/README.md

 *Note*: All operations returning an object attempt to create an instance of the object's original class if a schema is defined.

-### async db.put(key,value,?version,?ifVersion) - returns boolean
+### async db.put(key,value,?cname,?version,?ifVersion) - returns boolean

 Works similar to [lmdb put](https://github.com/kriszyp/lmdb-js#dbputkey-value-version-number-ifversion-number-promiseboolean)

 If `value` is an object, it will be indexed by the top level keys of the object so long as it is an instance of an object controlled by a schema declared with `defineSchema`.
 To index all top level keys on all objects, call `db.defineSchema(Object)`.
 If `key` is `null`, a unique id will be generated and added to the object.
 See [defineSchema](#async-defineschemaclassconstructor-options) for more information.

+When putting an object for indexing, the `key` should eb `null`.
+It is retrieved from the object using the `idKey` of the schema.
 If there is a mismatch between the `key` and the `idKey` of the object, an Error will be thrown.

+The `cname` argument is used to specify the class name of the object being put.
+If `cname` is not provided, the class name is determined by the constructor name of the `value` argument.
+This allows the developer to use plain objects.
+If `value` is a primitive, `cname` is ignored.

+If there is a mismatch between the `key` and the `idKey` of the object, an Error will be thrown.

+The `key` or in the case of objects the object id is returned if the transaction succeeds, otherwise `undefined` is returned.

-### async db.copy(key,destKey,?overwrite,?version,?ifVersion) - returns boolean
+### async db.copy(key,?destKey,?overwrite,?version,?ifVersion) - returns boolean

 Works similar to [lmdb-copy](https://github.com/anywhichway/lmdb-copy) but provides automatic key assignment and indexing.

 If `key` refers to an object for which there is a schema:
     - If `destKey` is nullish, the `destKey` is given a value using the schema's key generator and assigned to the object copy
     - The copy is inserted and indexed inside a transaction
-    - The `destKey` is returned if the transaction succeeds, otherwise `false` is returned.
+    - The `destKey` is returned if the transaction succeeds, otherwise `undefined` is returned.

 If `key` points to a primitive:
     - If `destKey` is nullish, it given a UUIDv4 value
     - The copy is inserted at the `destKey` (No indexes are updated because primitives are not indexed.)
-    - The `destKey` is returned if the insertion succeeds, otherwise `false` is returned.
+    - The `destKey` is returned if the insertion succeeds, otherwise `undefined` is returned.

 Otherwise, the copy is inserted at the `destKey`, no indexing occurs, the `destKey` or `false` is returned.

 ### async db.getRangeFromIndex(indexMatch,?valueMatch,?select,{cname=indexMatch.constructor.name,versions,offset,limit=||Infinity}=?options={}) - returns AsyncIterableIterator

-*NOTE*: `db.getRangeFromIndex` is an advanced API methods.
-The `select` method is far easier to use.

 `indexMatch` is an object with keys that may be serialized RegExp and values that may be literals, or RegExp or functions that return truthy values and `DONE`.